Introduction

 Accessing the Terminal Over SSH

 Most of you are probably running Windows or MacOS on your personal computer, so you will need to access a linux terminal remotely using a Secure Shell (SSH) connection.
-On Windows, you can do this using PuTTY.
-Read Section 1.2.1 for more information.
+On Windows, you can do this using MobaXTerm, PuTTY, or WinSCP.
+Read Section 1.3 for more information on how to access CSU's Linux servers.

 Using Google Cloud Shell